 The standard Java toolkits (AWT and Swing) do not include built-in mechanisms for associating help topics with components.
-However, OHJ provides a generic way to implement context-sensitive help in Java applications, using the OHJ CSHManager
+However, OHJ provides a generic way to implement context-sensitive help in Java applications, using the OHJ CSHManager class.
+This help manager provides a way to associate help topics with user interface components and to enable F1 and right-click context-sensitive help.

-15.3 Using CSHManager to Implement Context-Sensitive Help
+15.4 Using CSHManager to Implement Context-Sensitive Help